 “It seemed like a good idea at the time,” said Trump.
-“Sure I’ve got a blind spot now, as does KellyAnne, but there’s a good chance it’s temporary.
-Afterall, I’ve got access to the best specialists on the planet and they're working with me to fully restore my vision.”
+“Sure I’ve got a blind spot now, as does KellyAnne (Conway), but there’s a good chance it’s temporary.
+Afterall, we’re important people with access to the best specialists on the planet who are working with us to fully restore our vision.”

-Presidential Counselor KellyAnne Conway said she and Treasury Secretary Stephen Mnuchin both removed their protective eye wear yesterday to emulate Trump.
+Presidential Counselor KellyAnne Conway said she and Treasury Secretary Stephen Mnuchin removed their protective eclipse viewing eye wear yesterday to emulate Trump.
 Both were struggling with blind spots this morning.

 “If the president says it’s safe, then it’s safe,” Conway said.
 “I’m sure this temporary inconvenience will subside with the passage of time.

 Similar injuries occurred across the nation as Wingnuts, the reflexive rule followers who lionize Trump, aped the president.
 Their open racism has been compared to the Know Nothing Party of the early 1900s.
 Less political Americans reveled in their suffering Tuesday.